-New Prop K and Prop AA allocations in 2017 totaled \$4.7 million and \$4.6 million, respectively.
+New Prop K and Prop AA allocations in 2017 totaled \$4.7 million and \$4.6 million, respectively, for street repair projects.
 The new funding will support pavement renovation on Filbert, Leavenworth, Haight, and Brannan streets.
 Construction on these projects is set to begin in 2018.